-Before you perform this procedure, make sure that you have the following items available:
+Before you perform this procedure, make sure that you have the components included with the hardware option kit.

-- 1. Power down the server.

-- 2. Remove all power:
+- 1. Power down the server. - 2.
+Remove all power:

 - a.
 Disconnect each power cord from the power source.

 - b.
 Disconnect each power cord from the server.

 - 3. Do one of the following:

-- · Extend the server from the rack.
+- Extend the server from the rack.

-- · Remove the server from the rack.
+- Remove the server from the rack.

 - 4. Remove the access panel.

 - 5. Do one of the following:

-- · Remove the air baffle.
+- Remove the air baffle.

-- If installed, remove the 4LFF midplane drive cage.
+- If installed, remove the 4 LFF midplane drive cage.

 - 6. Do one of the following:

-- For Type-a Smart Array controllers, install the controller into the Smart Array connector.
+- For Type-a Smart Array controllers, install the controller in the Smart Array modular controller connector.

-• For Type-p Smart Array controllers, install the controller into an expansion slot.
+• For Type-p Smart Array controllers, install the controller in a compatible expansion slot.